nh916/pure-js-timer/README.md

-*The functional-timer is shown being copied and pasted into the html, but this is only for demonstration purposes.
+*The pure-js-timer is shown being copied and pasted into the html, but this is only for demonstration purposes.
 A better practice would be to include it with script and source tags.*

-#functional-timer JS code and use demo
+#pure-js-timer JS code and use demo
 ```html
 <!DOCTYPE html>
 <html lang="en">